filecoin-project/fvm-docs/docs/index.md

 ## Vision and goals

 To mitigate the well-known risks of compiling Solidity to the WASM (WebAssembly) programming language, we are not working directly in Solidity.
-Instead, we are working directly in WASM (WebAssembly programming language) and bytecode.
+Instead, we are adapting a WASM (WebAssembly programming language) and bytecode approach.
+We're building the reference SDK in Rust, because it produces very succinct WASM code and keeps runtime costs down.

 Because the FVM essentially executes computation on IPLD inputs to produce outputs, building libraries and primitives to interact with IPLD data is a core priority.